pegasus-isi/pegasus/doc/sphinx/user-guide/installation.rst

       $ export PATH=/path/to/pegasus-install/bin:$PATH

--  If you do not already have the Python3 package ``yaml``, you can create a virtual environment.
+-  If you do not already have the Python3 package ``yaml``, and ``GitPython``, you can create a virtual environment.
    For example:

    ::

       $ python3 -m venv ~/pegasus-env
       $ . ~/pegasus-env/bin/activate
-      $ pip3 install pyyaml
+      $ python3 -m pip install pyyaml GitPython

 .. _pypi-packages: